openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 3. Double-click the `m_openvino_toolkit_p_<version>.dmg` file to mount.
 The disk image is mounted to `/Volumes/m_openvino_toolkit_p_<version>` and automatically opens in a separate window.

-4. Run the installation wizard application `bootstrapper.app`.
-You should see the following dialog box open up:
+4. Once you run the installation wizard application `bootstrapper.app`, the following dialog box should appear:

    @sphinxdirective